The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

-Figure \ref{Fig:XXZn14} shows the results of these four simulations for an XXZ spin chain of 14 qubits, two encoding and two processing layers.
-For all cases, the circuit is not good enough to find the ground state energy for all values of $\Delta$.
+Figure \ref{Fig:XXZn14} shows the results of these four simulations for an XXZ spin chain of 14 qubits, with two encoding and two processing layers.
+In all cases, the circuit is not good enough to find the ground state energy for all values of $\Delta$.
 The reason is simple: the circuit ansatz does not generate enough entanglement and the rotational gates are not expressible enough.
 This is something that we should expect since we are considering just a few layers and in turn, their design is not physically inspired.
-As we mentioned before, we choose this model as an example of a worst-case scenario of a VQE-type simulation, where we have no clue regarding the circuit ansatz and initial state preparation.
-The results are much better for $\Delta \lesssim 0.6$ because the ground state there corresponds to all spins aligned with the external magnetic field (ferromagnetic phase), i.e. in the computational basis, the state $|11\cdots 1\rangle$.
+As we mentioned before, we chose this model as an example of a worst-case scenario for a VQE-type simulation, where we have no clue regarding the circuit ansatz and the initial-state preparation.
+The results are much better for $\Delta \lesssim 0.6$ because the ground state there corresponds to all spins being aligned with the external magnetic field (a ferromagnetic phase), i.e. in the computational basis, the state $|11\cdots 1\rangle$.
 This basis element is easy to find for the algorithms due to the full basis superposition induced by the $R_{y}$ gates.

-It seems that a meta-VQE can find the general energy shape but not provide an accurate value, in contrast to standard VQE.
-The GA-VQE can only reproduce a linear profile, not learning the energy function behavior.
-However, the opt-meta-VQE proves valuable, achieving better results than standard VQE with random initialization.
-This result is better shown in Fig. \ref{Fig:XXZn14_error}, where we have plotted the absolute error of all algorithms with respect to the exact solution.
-Whereas standard VQE gets stuck in local minima for some values of $\Delta$, the opt-meta-VQE achieves much better precision.
+It seems that a meta-VQE can find the general energy shape but not provide an accurate value, in contrast to the standard VQE.
+GA-VQE can reproduce only a linear profile, not learning the behavior of the energy function.
+However, opt-meta-VQE proves valuable, achieving better results than standard VQE with random initialization.
+This result is better shown in Fig. \ref{Fig:XXZn14} right, where we plot the absolute error of all algorithms with respect to the exact solution.
+Whereas the standard VQE gets stuck in local minima for some values of $\Delta$, opt-meta-VQE is able to deal with those false minima and achieve better precision.

-Finally, we compare the results scaling with a different number of qubits and, therefore, an increasing number of optimization parameters.
-Figure \ref{Fig:error_qubits} shows the relative error w.r.t. the exact ground state energy of the four algorithms considered for $n=8,10,12,14$.
-As one can expect from a high-dimensional optimization, the lesser the number of variables, the better the convergence.
-The errors do not scale notably when increasing the number of qubits for VQE, showing similar relative errors for different number of qubits.
-However, meta-VQE, opt-meta-VQE and opt-GA-VQE shown a better performance with an increasing number of parameters and qubits.